Nibir088/Responsible-AI-Group-3-/adversarial_examples.md

 # Motivation

 Adversarial examples are inputs intentionally crafted to mislead the model into making incorrect classifications with high confidence.
 Despite the remarkable capabilities of DNNs in tasks like image and speech recognition, their inner workings can be unclear and difficult for humans to interpret.
 Therefore, it poses concerns in critical applications where decision-making transparency is crucial.
-Previously explanations for adversarial examples centered on the extreme non-linearity and overfitting of neural networks.
+Previously, explanations for adversarial examples centered on the extreme non-linearity and overfitting of neural networks.
 It is also believed that they are rare and sparsely distributed across the input space.
-To make robust model against such adversarial examples, defensive distillation (previously thought to enhance network robustness) is scrutinized.
-It is evident that this model is insufficiency in mitigating adversarial attacks.
-Therefore authors [3] introduce three new attack algorithms, effective across different distance metrics, demonstrating higher success rates compared to existing techniques.
-This emphasizes the need for improved methods to evaluate and suggests that defenses should be tested against more potent attacks.
-In recent times, machine learning becomes increasingly integrated into various technologies and vulnerabilities to adversarial examples pose significant security risks.
-Previous research primarily focused on digital domain attacks, while paper [4] addresses the challenges posed by adversarial examples interacting with physical-world systems.
+To make a robust model against such adversarial examples, defensive distillation (previously thought to enhance network robustness) is scrutinized.
+It is evident that this model is insufficient for mitigating adversarial attacks.
+Therefore, authors [3] introduce three new attack algorithms that are effective across different distance metrics, demonstrating higher success rates compared to existing techniques.
+This emphasizes the need for improved methods of evaluation and suggests that defenses should be tested against more potent attacks.
+In recent times, machine learning has become increasingly integrated into various technologies, and vulnerabilities to adversarial examples pose significant security risks.
+Previous research primarily focused on digital domain attacks, while the paper [4] addresses the challenges posed by adversarial examples interacting with physical-world systems.
 It emphasizes the urgent need for robust defenses across sectors.
-Therefore ongoing research is crucial as the causes and prevalence of adversarial examples in machine learning remain unclear despite significant attention in the community.
-Presence of adversarial examples in physical world is shown in the figure below:
+Therefore, ongoing research is crucial, as the causes and prevalence of adversarial examples in machine learning remain unclear despite significant attention in the community.
+The presence of adversarial examples in the physical world is shown in the figure below:

 <p align="center">
   <img src="img/example1.png" alt="Description of the image">